OJ Simpson’s story gripped the world: A timeline of his fall from grace

 Last year, he revealed on social media, where he had nearly 870,000 followers, that he had been diagnosed with prostate cancer, and that he had been using medical marijuana to ease his symptoms.

-But Fred Goldman argues Simpson failed to pay all the damages due from the civil case, alleging that $96m was still outstanding partly because of the interest owed on the initial $33m awarded.
+But Fred Goldman argues that Simpson failed to pay all the damages due from the civil case, alleging that $96m was still outstanding partly because of the interest owed on the initial penalty of $33.5m.

 Join our commenting forum